JJ/fl-homework/README.md

 `.md` file will be checked.
 4. Every time you change your text, `commit` and `push` as usual.
 If you do it on the web, no need to do any of this.
+5. Some words will not be in the dicctionary; just add them to [`words.dic`](text/words.dic) remembering to update the first line, which is the number of words in it.

 That's basically it.
 If you run into trouble, use [issues](https://github.com/JJ/fl-homework/issues) to request help.